dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 doCleanup(scope)
 ```

-`scoped` can extend the array with custom methods.
-This is used primarily for
+`scoped` can add methods to that array for you.
+This is most useful for
-constructors.
+constructor functions.

-Specify them in the table argument:
+Name some constructors in the table argument of `scoped`:

 ```Lua linenums="2" hl_lines="4-6"
 local Fusion = require(ReplicatedStorage.Fusion)